mtmcphail/Election_Analysis/README.md

 For example:

-	* County could be changed to School_District for a School Board election county_name => school_dist_name
+* County could be changed to School District for a School Board election county_name => school_dist_name

-	* Candidate could be changed to Yes_No for a proposition or measure election candidate_name => yes_no
+* Candidate could be changed to Yes/No for a proposition or measure election candidate_name => yes_no
 * County can be changed to Political Party for a measure to audit which political party cast more votes for that initiative. county => pol_party

 In fact, take it a step further and define these variables, lists, and dictionaries using broader labels, like vote_description and vote_response.
 No code updates necessary, just an understanding of the source data.

-**Modification 2:**  The summary of the output is a long "f" string with variables interjected, which makes modifying the output to be more specific to the election being audited simple.
-Either updating the string or creating a variable to identify the race can be included in the summary output.
-Original code for the winning candiate summary:
+**Modification 2:**  The summary of the output is a list of "f" strings with variables interjected, which makes modifying the output to be more specific to the election simple.
+Either updating the string directing or creating a variable to identify the race can be included in the summary output.
+Original code for the total votes cast:

-       # Print the winning candidate summary (to the terminal)
+    # Print the final vote count (to terminal)
-    	winning_candidate_summary = (
+    election_results = (
-        f"\n-------------------------\n"
+        f"\nElection Results\n"
-        f"Winner: {winning_candidate}\n"
+        f"-------------------------\n"
-        f"Winning Vote Count: {winning_count:,}\n"
+        f"Total Votes: {total_votes:,}\n"
-        f"Winning Percentage: {winning_percentage:.1f}%\n"
+        f"-------------------------\n\n"
-        f"-------------------------\n")
+        f"County Votes:\n"
-    print(winning_candidate_summary)
+        f"-------------------------\n"))

-Combining example 1 (modifying the variable, list, and dictionary names) and example 2 (defining a race_ID variable), the output summary could look something like this:
+By combining Modifiction 1 (modifying the variable, list, and dictionary names) and Modification 2 (defining a race_ID variable), the output summary could look something like this:
  ```

- # Print the winning vote summary (to the terminal)
+    	  # Print the final vote count (to terminal)
-    	winning_vote_summary = (
+    	election_results = (
-        f"\n-------------------------\n"
+        	f"\nElection Results {race_ID}\n"
-        f"Winner of {race_ID}: {winning_vote}\n"
+        	f"-------------------------\n"
-        f"Winning Vote Count: {winning_count:,}\n"
+        	f"Total Votes: {total_votes:,}\n"
-        f"Winning Percentage: {winning_percentage:.1f}%\n"
+        	f"-------------------------\n\n"
-        f"-------------------------\n")
+        	f"County Votes:\n"
-    print(winning_vote_summary```
+        	f"-------------------------\n")) ```

 **Modification 3:** Unless the input file is located in the same folder with the same name, the ```file_to_load``` statement will need to be modified to ensure the correct data is being read in.